Tony Gustavsson

-Tony Gustavsson (born 14 August 1973) is a Swedish professional football manager and former player who works as head coach of the Australia women's national team.
+Tony Gustavsson (born 14 August 1973) is a Swedish professional football manager and former player who will take over as the head coach of the Sweden women's national team from 1 August 2025.

-He is best known for his managerial success in women's football, leading Tyresö FF to the 2014 UEFA Women's Champions League Final and helping the United States women's national soccer team to two world championships in 2015 and 2019 as an assistant.
+He is best known for his managerial success in women's football, leading Tyresö FF to the 2014 UEFA Women's Champions League Final, helping the United States women's national team to two world championships in 2015 and 2019 as an assistant, as well as helping Australia (nicknamed the "Matildas") to their highest finishes at the Olympic Games in 2020 and the FIFA Women's World Cup in 2023 on home soil.
+However, the Matildas' poor performance after the 2024 Summer Olympics will reportedly cause Gustavsson to be sacked.

+Playing career

+Gustavsson started his football career with Söröje IF and played senior football between 1989 and 2005 with IFK Sundsvall, Orlando Lions, Stockviks FF, FC Café Opera, Ytterhogdals IK, IK Brage, Ytterhogdals IK, Degerfors IF, and Åtorps IF.
+His stints with IFK Sundsvall and Brage were both in the Swedish second-tier Division 1.

-Management career
+Managerial career

 Early career in men's football

 Gustavsson first managed Degerfors IF.
 He was then in charge of Hammarby IF from 2006 but was sacked when the club was relegated from the top flight in 2009.

 On 27 April 2010, Gustavsson signed a 44-day contract with the Norwegian Tippeliga-club Kongsvinger IL, but he decided later on to stay till the end of the season.
 After being relegated with Kongsvinger, Gustavsson did not use his option to extend his contract by one year, and left the club.

 Tyresö FF

 Under Gustavsson's leadership Tyresö FF won their first Damallsvenskan title in 2012, after a dramatic last day win over rivals Malmö.
 Madelaine Edlund scored the winning goal after Caroline Seger's shot had hit the post.

 Gustavsson also led Tyresö to a 4–3 defeat by Wolfsburg in the 2014 UEFA Women's Champions League Final.
 Tyresö became insolvent in 2014 and were kicked out of the 2014 Damallsvenskan season, expunging all their results and making all their players free agents.
-The Stockholm County Administrative Board published the employees' salaries, showing Gustavsson was among the higher earners at SEK 75 000 per-month.
+The Stockholm County Administrative Board published the employees' salaries, showing Gustavsson was among the higher earners at 75,000 Swedish krona (€) per-month.

 United States women

-In April 2012, Gustavsson joined the United States women's national soccer team as an assistant coach to compatriot Pia Sundhage.
+In April 2012, Gustavsson joined the United States women's national team as an assistant coach to compatriot Pia Sundhage, where he helped the United States women's national team to an Olympic gold medal that year.
+He stayed under the new coach Jill Ellis, and helped the United States women's national team to two world championships in 2015 and 2019 as an assistant.